~ Draco and Hermione ~

-"Why do you want me to do nothing?"
+"Why would you want me to do nothing, though?"
 Draco demanded.

-"I don't want you to do nothing, I want you to not get expelled," said Hermione firmly.
+"I don't want you to do nothing, I want you to not get expelled," said Hermione.

 "I won't get expelled, I promise.
 Also, would you happen to still have your notes for first to third year Potions?" asked Draco casually, smirking as he saw her roll her eyes.

-"Meet me at the Owlery after dinner, I'm going to owl my parents and ask them for my notes.
-If you're lucky, I'll ask for my Potions notes too," said Hermione as she brushed past him and continued walking towards the Common Room.
-He watched her for a few moments, captivated by the way she flicked her hair over shoulder, by the way she walked, dumbfounded by how gorgeous she was even with her baggy robes on.
+"Meet me at the Owlery after dinner, I'm going to owl my parents and ask them for my Transfiguration notes.
+If you're lucky, I'll ask for my Potions notes too," said Hermione as she purposefully brushed past him and continued walking towards the common room.
+He watched her for a few moments, captivated by how beautiful she was even without make up and with her baggy robes on.
 As his imagination began to run wild, her voice brought him back to reality.